How district energy is helping commercial buildings meet Boston’s BERDO 2.0 requirements

 Our clean energy future plan outlines our roadmap to reaching net zero carbon emissions across all our operations by 2050 or sooner.
 Central to our decarbonization plan is the innovative eSteam™ product.

-To generate eSteam™, Vicinity will import carbon-free electrons through co-located substations to power electric boilers, coupled with industrial-scale heat pumps and thermal batteries, to deliver electrified, carbon-free steam, known as eSteam™, for heating, cooling, sterilization, humidification, and other thermal energy needs.
+To generate eSteam™, Vicinity will import carbon-free electrons through co-located substations to power electric boilers, coupled with industrial-scale heat pumps and thermal storage, to deliver electrified, carbon-free steam, known as eSteam™, for heating, cooling, sterilization, humidification, and other thermal energy needs.

 Building upon success stories in European countries like Norway, Finland, and Sweden, Vicinity is electrifying our district energy systems.
 Our approach is based on our ability to:

-• Leverage established technologies such as industrial-scale electric boilers and heat pumps to convert electricity into steam;
+• Leverage established technologies such as industrial-scale electric boilers, heat pumps, and thermal storage to convert electricity into steam;

 • Capitalize on the flexibility of our existing assets that connect to the electric transmission system today;